AMWA-TV/info-005/docs/Controller Guide.md

 > *Controllers use the **BCP-003-01 Secure Communication in NMOS Systems** best current practice recommendations to protect the API calls that they make with transport layer security.*

 The NMOS APIs use the HTTP and WebSocket protocols to exchange information between different components of a media network.
 However, unless a method of securing these communications is used, all information exchanged using the NMOS APIs is sent as plaintext.
 This means there is a risk that the information is intercepted and read by a third party.
 It is even possible that the information is modified without the knowledge of the original communicating parties.
-These types of person-in-the-middle attacks can be prevented by using standard IT best practices to ensure that the communication channel is secure.
+These types of person-in-the-middle attacks can be prevented by using IT best practices to ensure that the communication channel is secure.

 The BCP-003-01 document specifies which standard IT best practices to use.
 By listing specific practices which all BCP-003-01 compliant NMOS implementations follow, it ensures interoperability between products from different vendors.

 In particular, the document specifies the Transport Layer Security (TLS) versions and cipher suites to use for all NMOS HTTP and WebSocket communications.
 It additionally sets out the specific behaviour that is expected from the two communicating parties (the API server and API client).

 To aid implementers, requirements that are specific to Controllers have been set out in the [Controllers](https://specs.amwa.tv/bcp-003-01/releases/v1.0.1/docs/Controllers.html) section of the BCP-003-01 document.